grycap/ec3/doc/source/ec3aas.rst

 Notice that EC3aaS does not offer all the capabilities of EC3, like hybrid clusters or the usage of spot instances.
-Those capabilities are considered advanced aspects of the tool and are only available via the CLI.
+Those capabilities are considered advanced aspects of the tool and are only available via the `EC3 Command-line Interface`_..

 Termination of a Cluster
 ------------------------